Physical Therapy

 Clinical Pilates

 Clinical Pilates is a form of physical therapy that combines traditional Pilates exercises with clinical expertise to improve movement, strength, posture, and body awareness.
-It is tailored to each individual’s needs and is guided by a licensed physical therapist or trained clinician to ensure safe, effective movement patterns—especially during injury recovery or rehabilitation.
+Sessions are tailored to each individual’s needs and is guided by a licensed physical therapist to ensure safe, effective movement patterns—especially during injury recovery or rehabilitation.

-At this time our physical therapist Christina D’aoust is offering Clinical Pilates as part of her physical therapy practice when indicated.
+At this time our physical therapist Christina D’Aoust is offering Clinical Pilates as part of her physical therapy practice when indicated.
+Christina incorporates Clinical Pilates specific equipment such as a reformer, tower, chair and mat.

 Concussion & Vestibular Therapy